-People often write to ask what kind of art materials do I use in the classroom with my students.
+People often write to me asking to know what kind of art materials and supplies I use in the classroom with my students.
 Below you will find a list with the essential art supplies you will need to run a super art program!
 This list isn’t limited to a classroom only.
 Use it for an after school camp, home-school group, etc. Simply adjust the quantities to your needs and budget.
 At the bottom of this page there is a resources section with links to the art suppliers I use for my school.

-I decided to partner with Dick Blick and MisterArt because they have always come through for me in all of my orders made at the international schools I have worked at.
-If you purchase any art supplies via any of my links below or in my posts, they pay me a small commission for the referral, yippee!
+I decided to partner with Amazon, Dick Blick and MisterArt because they have always come through for me in all of my orders made at the international schools I have worked at.
+If you purchase any art supplies via any of my links below, in my posts or through my shop, I get paid a small commission for the referral which allows me to keep this blog and shop running.
+A girl’s gotta make a living you know!

-If you do buy something, I absolutely appreciate it and send you a big thank you hug.
-If you have any questions about any of the products or about what to order, please let me know by using this contact form and I will be more than happy to write you back, deal?
+If you do buy something, I absolutely appreciate it and send you a BIG thank you hug.
+If you have any questions about any of the products or about what to order, please let me know by using this contact form and I will be more than happy to write you back.

 - For general art projects (drawing, marker, tempera, pastel) Sulphite White Drawing Paper and Economy Manila.
 I buy packs of 12″ x18″, 18″x12″ and 18″x24″ Order bulk as you pretty much will need this for a variety of lessons.
-I am currently using Blick Sulphite white and manila and am very happy with the quality.
+I always order from Dick Blick and am very happy with the quality.

 - Buy a variety of colored construction paper in different colors.
 I order 12″ x18″ and 18″x12″ packs.
 There are a few brands to choose from so it really depends on your budget.